People use fast and flat simulation to reason about new games: Reasoning about games before any play

-To more directly probe each component of the Intuitive Gamer model, we conduct a series of single and combined lesions of key model components.
-The base Intuitive Gamer model can be parameterized by a series of binary choices: whether to be goal-directed in value assessments; whether to be probabilistic; whether to be flat.
-Ablating any of the factors impairs fit to human payoff judgments (see Figure~\ref{fig:splash-judge}b). ``Fastness'' can be further varied by modulating the number of simulations the Intuitive Gamer reasoning modules takes when assessing payoff.
-A small number of simulations ($k$ more than one, but less than $10$) best captures the variance in human prediction (Figure~\ref{fig:splash-judge}c and Extended Data Figure~\ref{fig:vary-think-k-dev}).
-These comparisons suggest that human payoff judgments of novel games are well-modeled by efficient and compute-limited search rather than purely random exploration of game states or deep and intensive simulation.
-For simplicity, this estimate assumes that all game simulations are independent and run to the end of the game; allowing game simulations to probabilistically terminate early (see Methods) yields very similar fits in the expected payoff evaluations and number of mental simulations per participant (see Extended Data Figure~\ref{fig:partial}).
+To more directly probe each component of the Intuitive Gamer model, we conducted a series of experiments where we varied key model components singly and in combination (see Supplementary Information 1 for a complete summary).
+The base model can be parameterized by a series of binary choices: whether to be goal-directed in value assessments; whether to be probabilistic; whether to be flat.
+Modifying any of these factors relative to the full model impairs fit to human payoff judgments (see Figure~\ref{fig:splash-judge}b). ``Fastness'' can be further varied by modulating the number of simulations the Intuitive Gamer reasoning modules takes when assessing payoff.
+A small number of simulations ($k$ more than one, but less than $10$) best captures the variance in human prediction (see Figure~\ref{fig:splash-judge}c and Extended Data Figure~\ref{fig:vary-think-k-dev} and complexity analysis details in Methods).
+These comparisons suggest that human payoff judgments of novel games are well-modeled by efficient and compute-limited simulation rather than purely random exploration of game states or deeper search and computationally intensive simulation.
+For simplicity, this estimate assumes that all simulations are independent and run to the end of the game; allowing simulations to probabilistically terminate early (see Methods) yields similar fits in the expected payoff evaluations and number of mental simulations per participant (see Extended Data Figure~\ref{fig:partial}).

 We were able to estimate the optimal game-theoretic payoff for many ($78$ of $121$, see Methods) of the games, allowing us to compare people's subjective judgments to a fully objective game evaluation.
-Human judgments are reasonable relative to the game-theoretic optimal ($R^2 = 0.62$ [95\% CI: $0.58, 0.66$]).
+Human judgments are reasonable relative to the game-theoretic optimal ($R^2 = 0.62$ [95\% CI: $0.57, 0.67$]).
 While human judgments generally track the direction of the game-theoretic optimal (e.g., estimating a payoff greater than zero when the first player should definitely win), the Intuitive Gamer provides a superior qualitative and quantitative fit to human judgments.

 \paragraph{Is the game likely to be fun?}